What I was more interested in when in Spain

 My then girlfriend's family originally came from Spain so we decided that we should take a trip to Spain on one of my work breaks in early 1995.
 We had everything planned and tickets purchased when Canada and Spain got into a spat about Turbot - the Turbot War.

-Spain changed their rules on tourist visits with Canadians requiring a tourist visit to get into the country.
+Spain changed their rules on tourist visas with Canadians requiring a tourist visa to get into the country.
 Suddenly I was trying to figure out how to get an entry Visa.
 Normally this would not be an issue, but while all the changes happened I was working in Argentina.
-Much more difficult to source a tourist Visa from there.
+Much more difficult to source a Canadian tourist Visa from there.

 We ended up deciding that if I was not able to get into Spain we would just take a holiday in England as our flights connected through Heathrow.
 At the end of all of this Spain and Canada settled their differences and the Visa requirement was removed before our trip started.
 Crisis averted.